Henry I of Jawor: Life

+In 1320, Henry I captured a large portion of Lubusz Land to the northwest of Silesia, which he tried to reclaim as a region lost by his grandfather Bolesław II the Horned.
+On 27 July 1320, Henry I entered an alliance with Wartislaw IV, Duke of Pomerania in attempt to retain Lubusz Land and capture the towns of Strausberg and Wriezen.
+In August 1320, the forces of Henry I aided Wartislaw IV in the Uckermark, but lost to Mecklenburg, and in the following months Henry I lost Lubusz Land.

-Ten years later, part of Lusatia returned to Bohemia, when, for unknown reasons, the inhabitants of Zgorzelec asked the King to join the district to the Bohemian crown.
+In 1329, part of Lusatia returned to Bohemia, when, for unknown reasons, the inhabitants of Zgorzelec asked the King to join the district to the Bohemian crown.
 Henry I eventually accepted and switched this land for the towns of Trutnov and Hradec Králové, who were granted by King John only during his lifetime.

-After 1329 Henry I only retained the Lusatian towns of Lubań, Żytawa, and Przewóz.
-His possession over these lands ended in 1337 when after an agreement signed on 4 January in Wroclaw, he received from Bohemia in exchange for his lands in Lusatia, the Duchy of Głogów, but only during his lifetime.
+Henry I retained most of the territory obtainted in 1319, with the chief towns of Lubań, Zły Komorów and Żytawa.
+His possession over these lands ended in 1337 when after an agreement signed on 4 January in Wrocław, he received from Bohemia in exchange for his lands in Lusatia, the Duchy of Głogów, but only during his lifetime.
 This arrangement also made Henry I an independent ally of the Bohemian crown, and one of the most powerful and notorious Silesian Dukes of the Piast dynasty.
 Shortly after, in exchange to obtain Kąty Wrocławskie, Henry I paid homage to the Bohemian King.

 In 1319 Henry I formally married with Agnes (b.
 15 June 1305 – d.
 4 January 1337), the only child of King Wenceslaus II of Bohemia from his second marriage with Elisabeth Richeza of Poland.
 However, because they are related in the fourth degree of kinship, was necessary to obtain the Papal dispensation for the wedding, who was granted only in 1325.
 The couple remained childless, although Agnes did have a pregnancy, but she suffered a miscarriage in the first trimester when she rode with her horse over a hill, who caused that she kept in bed for many months.

-Henry I died by 15 May 1346 and was buried in the Grüssau Abbey.
+Henry I died by 15 May 1346 and was buried in the Krzeszów Abbey.
 Today, in Lwówek Śląski was conserved a silver tombstone, called "The Nun and the Knight" (rycerz i zakonnica), who apparently represented Henry I and his wife Agnes.
 Previously, the tombstone was in the Franciscan monastery of Lwówek.